-I am Student Wellbeing Services Team Leader, responsible for three teams: Mental Health Support; the Care Leaver and Wellbeing (CLAW) Service and the Student Counselling Service.
+I am Student Wellbeing Services Manager, responsible for three teams: Mental Health Support; the Multi Faith Pastoral and Spiritual Support Service and the Student Counselling Service.

 I am a BACP Accredited Counsellor, a qualified and experienced counselling supervisor and an experienced line manager of staff.

 I believe in a multi-disciplinary approach to student wellbeing that ensures that students are offered a range of interventions to support mild, moderate and severe mental health conditions.

 I am Chair of the 'Heads of University Counselling Services' (HUCS) Executive, a member of the Plymouth Suicide Prevention Strategic Partnership and a member of the University of Plymouth Mental Health Taskforce.